 Is it safe to fly over the Nazca lines?

-Today, it is very safe to take flights over the Nazca Lines – there have been very few incidents in recent years.
+Today, it is generally very safe to take flights over the Nazca Lines, and there have been very few accidents in recent years.
 But that hasn’t always been the case.

-Before we visited Nazca, we heard some sensationalist stories about the dangers of the flights.
-According to some of the most dramatic stories, airline safety records were terrible, the stories said, and fatalities not an uncommon occurrence.
+Before we visited Nazca ourselves, we heard various scary stories and rumours about the dangers of the flights.
+According to some of the most dramatic stories, airline safety records were terrible and fatalities not an uncommon occurrence.
 But it was difficult to discern what was accurate and what was just rumour and legend.

-Naturally, I decided to investigate further before we committed to stepping on board one of these planes.
-Indeed, I found a few disturbing tales online.
+So, as you would expect, I decided to investigate further before we committed to stepping on board one of these planes.
+And I did find a few disturbing tales online.
 One website claimed that in 1986, 26 crashes claimed a total of 130 lives.
 Another said that 19 people were killed as recently as 2016.

-Further inspection, however, revealed this information to be grossly misleading.
-As ever, you have to be careful what you read on the internet!
+Further research, however, revealed this particular information to be false.
+As always, you have to be careful what you read on the internet!
 Now let’s take a look at the reality of Nazca Lines flight safety according to verifiable records.

 It is true that there have been issues with flight safety in the past on the Nazca Lines.
 In February 2010, seven people were killed when a light aircraft carrying tourists crashed.